Imams of Yemen: The Qasimid state

 Eventually, the Europeans entered the Middle East, specifically the Portuguese and then others, in the effort to control the Red Sea trade.
 For the Zaydiyya imams, however, the Ottomans constituted the greater external threat.
 Ottoman expeditions managed to defeat the highland tribesmen in the mid decades of the sixteenth century.
-From the early seventeenth century al-Mansur al-Qasim, belonging to one of the Rassid branches (later known as the Qasimids or Yemeni Zaidi State), raised the standard of rebellion.
+From the early seventeenth century al-Mansur al-Qasim, belonging to one of the Rassid branches (later known as the Qasimids or Yemeni Zaydi State), raised the standard of rebellion.
 His son al-Mu'ayyad Muhammad managed to gather the entire Yemen under his authority, expel the Turks, and establish an independent political entity.
 For a time, the imams ruled a comprehensive territory, including South Yemen and areas even further to the east.
 Their economic base was strengthened by the coffee trade of the coastal entrepot Mocha.
-Unlike in the previous practice, the Qasimids or Yemeni Zaidi State ruled as a hereditary dynasty.
+Unlike in the previous practice, the Qasimids or Yemeni Zaydi State ruled as a hereditary dynasty.

-The power of the Yemeni Zaidi State or Imamate declined in the eighteenth and nineteenth centuries, especially in the wake of the Wahhabi invasions after 1800.
+The power of the Yemeni Zaydi State or Imamate declined in the eighteenth and nineteenth centuries, especially in the wake of the Wahhabi invasions after 1800.
 The territory controlled by the imams shrank successively after 1681, and the lucrative coffee trade declined with new producers in other parts of the world.
-The Qasimid state or Yemeni Zaidi State has been characterized as a "quasi-state" with an inherent tension between tribes and government, and between tribal culture and learned Islamic morality.
+The Qasimid state or Yemeni Zaydi State has been characterized as a "quasi-state" with an inherent tension between tribes and government, and between tribal culture and learned Islamic morality.
 The imams themselves adopted the style of Middle East monarchies, becoming increasingly distant figures.
 As a result, they eventually lost their charismatic and spiritual position among the tribes of Yemen.
 The imamate was further eclipsed by the second coming of the Turks to lowland Yemen in 1848, and to the highlands in 1872.
 However, the Ottoman troops were never able to entirely quell resistance against Ottoman rule.
 The occupants were eventually driven out by 1918, by a Qasimid side-branch which inaugurated the Mutawakkilite Kingdom of Yemen.